Serratia: Isolation

 S. marcescens is the most characterized species in this genus.
-During the summer in Padura, Italy, the town people discovered that their polenta dish turned red.
+During a hot summer in 1819 in Legnaro near Padua, Italy, the town people discovered that their polenta dish turned red.
 At first, the people believed that this incident was caused by the devil.
 A pharmacist named Bartolomeo Bizio was appointed to investigate the strange phenomenon.
 After several experiments, Bizzo presented his results.
-S. marcescens was first documented as red-colored putrefaction of polenta by Bartolomeo Bizio in Padua.
+S. marcescens was first documented as a red-colored putrefaction of polenta by Bartolomeo Bizio in Padua.
 The bacterium was later named in honor of Italian physicist Serafino Serrati.
 In 1945, an experiment was designed to establish the pathogenicity of S. marcescens.
-Captain Tom Paine in the U.S army conducted an experiment at Camp Detrick, MD.
+Captain Tom Paine in the U.S. Army conducted an experiment at Camp Detrick, MD.
 In this experiment, he exposed four people to the bacteria in an enclosed space.
 The individuals soon developed symptoms such as body aches, malaise, green sputum production.
 A few of the individuals developed fever and chills while others still had a fever after 24 hours.
-Several other experiments were performed throughout the 50s, 60s, and 70s to test the pathogenicity of S. marcescens, but it wasn't until the 1970s that S. marcescens was confirmed as a human pathogen.
+Several other experiments were performed throughout the 50s, 60s, and 70s to test the pathogenicity of S. marcescens, but it was not until the 1970s that S. marcescens was confirmed as a human pathogen.

 S. liquefaciens is the second best characterized species after S. marcescens.
 S. liquefaciens was first classified as Aerobacter liquefaciens in the Enterobacter genus by Grimes and Hennerty.
 The first documentation of S. liquefaciens was in 1971.
-Over 20 isolates of S. liquefaciens were recovered from different specimens such as urinary and respiratory.
-Out of the isolates, 6 of them were believed to cause infection in humans.
-From the 70s to 80s, this species was the cause of several hospital outbreaks.
+Over 20 isolates of S. liquefaciens were recovered from different specimens, such as urinary and respiratory.
+Out of the isolates, six were believed to cause infection in humans.
+From the 1970s to the 1980s, this species was the cause of several hospital outbreaks.
 However, the most well-known outbreak occurred in Colorado at a hemodialysis center.
 During this outbreak, there were 10 S. liquefaciens bloodstream infections.